 The university rates faculty members' performance each year and uses the results to determine merit and other pay adjustments.
+Tenured/tenure track faculty are assessed on a three year average and instructors are evaluated annually.

 Performance ratings are based on standards that each academic unit has developed, according to agreed-upon written expectations between the faculty member and his/her unit.